winstencoellins/oop-and-intro-to-data-structure/Week2/README.md

 				(sixHitDmg + (baseAtk + weaponDmg) * 0.01));
 ```

-After finish implementing the constructor, next you would want to implement the attribute of each child class:
+After done implementing the constructor, next you would want to implement the attribute of each child class:
 - `getTotalNormalDmg()`: return the totalNormalAtkDmg of a character
 - `getWeapon()`: return the weapon of a certain character
 - `getChargedAtkDmg()`: return the totalChargedAtkDmg of a character